CiboAtlas/CiboAtlas.github.io/README.md

 Technical Skills: C++, Python, C, Matlab, HTML, Javascript

 ### Background
-I'm currently a senior finishing up my bachelors of science in computer science.
+I'm currently a senior finishing up my Bachelors of Science in Computer Science.
 I previously worked in the aerospace field as an aerodynamicist from various industries.
 I previously worked with [Prof. Kareem Ahmed](https://mae.ucf.edu/PERL/) as an undergraduate researcher in the [Propulsion and Energy Laboratory](https://mae.ucf.edu/PERL/) at the University of Central Florida.

 ### Education
 B.S., Computer Science | University of Central Florida (Aug.
 2022 - May 2026)

-### Work Experience
+### Ongoing Projects
-Example
-- bullet 1
-- bullet 2
-- bullet 3
+## Algorithms for Uncorrelated Track Processing
+Collaborating with Airforce Research Laboratory researchers and a 5-person undergraduate student team to design and benchmark uncorrelated track processing (UCTP) algorithms for satellite data, leveraging the Google Gemini API to query into OpenEvolve LLM and improve evaluation accuracy.
+Currently we are evaluating through small problem sets to configure functions for UCTP, then convert into larger scale formats in a high-performance computing cluster using Nvidia SuperPOD to test on larger scale datasets.

 ### References
 - NASA Aeronautics Analysis Branch Head, Patricia C. Glaab: Patricia.c.glaab@nasa.gov